Latest News

 Accountants can help clients attack their cash flow problems from four different angles.
 First, help clients better understand their expenses and find ways to reduce them.
 Review expenses regularly.
 Ask current suppliers about better pricing, such as discounts on larger orders or better credit terms.
 Sometimes, an entrepreneur needs to find a new supplier to lower costs.
 Review recurring fees, like subscriptions or advertising expenses, and help clients determine which are worth keeping and which aren’t.

 Secondly, accountants can recommend faster billing and payment solutions to speed up the process of invoicing and collecting money from customers.
 For example, software solutions that invoice and collect payments electronically can reduce the time it takes for a business owner to get paid while saving an employee (or entrepreneur) the time it takes to track and request reimbursement from customers.
 Overdue accounts automatically receive reminders.
-Offering discounts on early payments, tighter credit terms, and different payment methods can also boost payment rates.
+Offering discounts on early payments, better credit terms, and different payment methods can also boost payment rates.

-Not all entrepreneurs can budget effectively, and business finances are sometimes tricky to fully comprehend.
+Not all entrepreneurs can budget effectively, and business finances are sometimes difficult to fully comprehend.
 Accounting and finance professionals can help owners make and stick to a budget.
 A sensible budget requires excellent bookkeeping, and accountants can help owners with the tech and knowledge to maintain quality records.
 With careful planning and budgeting, accountants can help business owners with the following stepping stones: cash flow optimization, future predictions and forecasting to enhance a client’s business decisions.

 Once accountants have helped clients secure internal cash flow, they can assist them with securing external funding to get through slumps, if and when necessary.
 Accountants can back clients with the lending process, helping them look good financially and receive the best terms possible.